Logo of Pest Crews

 The Critical Role of Inspections in Real Estate

 In the Edmonds real estate market, a termite inspection is frequently a standard contingency in a purchase agreement.
 Lenders often require a clear WDO report before approving a mortgage.
-For sellers, obtaining a pre-listing inspection can identify issues upfront, preventing surprises during the buyer's inspection and facilitating a smoother sale1.
+For sellers, obtaining a pre-listing inspection can identify issues upfront, preventing surprises during the buyer's inspection and facilitating a smoother sale.
 For buyers, it's a non-negotiable step to ensure one of their largest investments is sound.

 Choosing a Qualified Inspector in Edmonds